What is 'coming out'?

 There’s no right or wrong way or time to come our to your family.
 However, it’s a good idea to take time to think about what you want to say.
 Coming out when you’re arguing or angry isn’t a good idea.
 Some people tell their family face to face while others prefer to write a letter or send an email.
 Your family might be shocked, worried or find it difficult to accept at first.
 Remember, their first reaction isn’t necessarily how they’ll feel forever, they might just need a bit of time to process what you’ve told them.

 Coming out at work

-Stonewall knows that people perform better at work when they can be themselves.
-This means, it is in your employers best interest to support you to be open and honest about who you are when at work.
+Stonewall knows that people perform better when they can be themselves.
+This means it's is in your employer's best interest to support you to be open and honest about who you are when at work.
 Some employers have LGBT staff networks which you can join for support and to meet other people.

 The Equality Act 2010 bans discrimination and harrassment on the grounds of sexual orientation and gender reassignment (gender identity) in employment and vocational training.
 This includes direct and indirect discrimination, harassment and victimisation, and you are protected throughout the entire employment relationship, from recruitment to dismissal.
 Discrimination applies to terms and conditions, pay, promotions, transfers, training and dismissal.
 You can read more about these protections on our information pages under Discrimination At Work.

 Stonewall works with employers across England, Scotland and Wales through its Diversity Champions programme.
 This is Britain’s leading best-practice employers' forum for sexual orientation and gender identity equality, diversity and inclusion.
-Every year we publish a list of the top 100 employers for LGBT equality.
-View this list here
+You can see who is a member of this programme, and explore our Top 100 Employers for LGBT people 2018.

 Other useful sources of support